 DAVID SHENTON composer

-Shenton’s career includes conducting his orchestra/big band at Carnegie Hall in 2014; Jazz @ Lincoln Center Rose Theater as a jazz pianist in 2008; classical piano at Lincoln Center’s Rubenstein Atrium for the 200th anniversary Schumann and Chopin celebration, and as music director/arranger/pianist for the Center’s 100th Anniversary of the sinking of the Titanic, and, as a member of O Sole Trio, the Center’s history of Italian popular music.
+Shenton’s career includes conducting his orchestra/big band at Carnegie Hall in 2014; Jazz @ Lincoln Center Rose Theater as a jazz pianist in 2008; classical piano at Lincoln Center’s Rubenstein Atrium for the 200th anniversary Schumann and Chopin celebration, and as music director/arranger/pianist for the Center’s 100th Anniversary of the sinking of the Titanic.
+Shenton is a founding member of the acclaimed classical crossover group, Empire Trio.

-A prolific arranger, David has worked for Abbey Road & CTS Studios (London), on Hollywood movies, and Broadway shows.
+A prolific arranger, Shenton has worked at Abbey Road and CTS Studios (London), on Hollywood movies, and Broadway shows.
 Shenton has co-created more than a dozen shows with lyricist Martin Charnin (Annie).
-He arranged and orchestrated for the long-running West End production of Howard Blake's The Snowman, as well as the new musical Robin Hood: The Untold Story, and for Opus X and trumpeter Chris Botti.
-He has composed numerous art songs for Bellissima Opera and collaborated on Six Songs for Soprano.
+He arranged and orchestrated for the long-running West End production of Howard Blake's The Snowman, for Charnin’s last musical, Robin Hood: the Untold Story, and for Opus X, with trumpeter Chris Botti.
+Shenton has composed numerous art songs and collaborated with Steyer on Six Songs for Soprano.
 He is a composer-in-residence at the BMI Lehman Engel Musical Theater Workshop.
 His recordings include several albums for major record labels, including the award-winning solo piano CD, Sunnyside Blues.

 CHRISTINE STEYER librettist/ creator